acrobits/Softphone-SaaS-ObjC/README.md

 # Softphone-SaaS-ObjC

-This repo is to setup cocoapod for Softphone-SaaS SDK
+This repo is to setup cocoapod for Softphone-SaaS SDK for Objective-C